keefo/NOJ/README.md

 ## How to start?

+0. Make sure you have PHP and http server installed on your machine.
 1. Make sure you have [Composer](https://getcomposer.org/doc/00-intro.md) installed on your machine.
 2. Make sure you have [Laravel 5](http://laravel.com/docs/master) installed on you machine.
 3. Use Laravel to create a new website.